nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 We estimated a monthly average __of 301,000 care home patients aged 65 years__ and over receiving prescriptions in 2022/23.
 They received an estimated 37 million prescription items at drug cost of £361 million during 2022/23.

 As might be expected, __care home patients aged 65 years and over received more prescribing__ than non-care home patients, including prescribing of drugs associated with a falls risk.
-Care home patients also received a different range of medicines and were more likely to receive prescribing for pain relief.
+Care home patients also received a different range of medicines and were more likely to receive prescribing of Vitamin D and for pain relief.
 They received less prescribing of medicines associated with kidney injury compared with non-care home patients.

 Almost two-thirds of care home patients aged 65 years and over who received prescriptions were female and 43% were females aged 85 years and over.
 Monthly prescribing costs and volumes varied by age, gender, care home type and geography.